 Paying employees in Texas is a much easier process than you’ll find in other states.
-There’s no income tax, businesses aren’t required to purchase workers’ comp insurance, and employers only pay state unemployment taxes.
+There’s no income tax, businesses aren’t required to purchase workers’ comp insurance, and employers only pay state unemployment taxes (SUTA).
 There are some special laws concerning overtime and minimum pay frequency, but overall, Texas follows the federal regulations concerning business taxes.

 Running Payroll in Texas—Step by Step Instructions

 Running payroll in Texas is a little different from running payroll in other states, but it’s not typically extra work.

 Step 1: Set up your business as an employer.
 Get your company’s Federal Employer Identification Number (FEIN).
 If your company is brand-new, you may need to apply for a FEIN.
 This is a simple process that can be completed online via the Electronic Federal Tax Payment System (EFTPS).
 If you work for a company that already has one, keep the FEIN handy.
 The FEIN is required to pay federal taxes.